History of the United States (2016–present): 2020 presidential election

-President Trump lost the 2020 presidential election to Joe Biden, who previously served as Vice President under President Barack Obama from 2009 to 2017.
+President Trump lost the 2020 presidential election to Joe Biden, who previously served as Vice President under President Barack Obama.
 He became the first president to lose the popular vote in both elections contested, as well as the first president since George H. W. Bush's loss in 1992 to be defeated after his single term.
 Biden himself became the oldest person to win a United States presidential election and was the oldest president upon his inauguration.
-The 2020 presidential election also saw Kamala Harris become the first woman, and first person of African-American and Asian-American ancestry to be elected as Vice President of the United States.
-Trump attempted several efforts to overturn the election results and remain in office, none of which were successful.
+The election also saw Kamala Harris become the first woman, as well as first person of African-American and Asian-American ancestry, to be elected as Vice President.